-Coronación is a 1,200 ha project prospective for both HSE and Maricunga type Porphyry hosted Cu-Au mineralization located in Northern Chile On June 15, 2023, Mirasol announced that it has regained 100% control of Coronación following the termination of the Option and Farm-in Agreement with First Quantum Minerals ("First Quantum") (news release October 7, 2019).
+Coronación is a 1,200-ha project prospective for both HSE and Maricunga type Porphyry hosted Cu-Au mineralization located in Northern Chile.
+On June 15, 2023, Mirasol announced that it has regained 100% control of Coronación following the termination of the Option and Farm-in Agreement with First Quantum Minerals ("First Quantum") (news release October 7, 2019).
+Mirasol is actively engaged with the local community to determine a mutually beneficial path forward.